komrad36/KPS/README.md

 Make sure KPS itself (the first project listed) is selected, and you’re ready to build.

-NOTE: my default Visual Studio configuration compiles KPS with the AVX instruction set enabled for better performance.
+NOTE: my Visual Studio configurations compile KPS with the AVX instruction set enabled for better performance.
 If your processor does not support AVX, go to the KPS project's configuration, under Configuration Properties -> C/C++ -> Code Generation.
 Set the Enable Enhanced Instruction Set option to <inherit from parent or project defaults>.

 ### Instructions for Linux: ###